sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-With some contacts providing at least one applicable settings override, we expect that there will be four different handler events generated.
+With some contacts providing at least one applicable settings override, we expect Sensu to generate four different handler events.

-For `email` handler we will be sending an email to the `support` contact override of "support@sensuapp.io".
-Since `dev` and `eng` do not have a contact override for `email` a single email will be sent to our default email configured, which in our case is "default@example.com".
+For the `email` handler, Sensu sends an email to the `support` contact override, "support@sensuapp.io".
+Because neither the `dev` nor `eng` contacts have an override for `email`, Sensu sends a single additional email to our default email, "default@example.com".

-For `slack` handler, similar to our email handler, we'll be creating a message for our `dev` contact override to `#dev` channel.
-Because neither `support` or `eng` contacts provide an override for `slack`, a single notification will be sent to our default `slack` channel, in our case "#alerts".
+For the `slack` handler, similar to our email handler, Sensu creates a message in the `#dev` channel for our `dev` contact.
+Because neither the `support` or `eng` contacts provide an override for `slack`, Sensu sends a single additional notification to our default `slack` channel, "#alerts".

 ![Multiple Handlers with Some Matching Contact](/images/contact-routing/multiple-handlers/some-matching-contacts.png)

-# Wrapping Up
+## Wrapping Up

-## Contact Routing and Sensu Event Pipeline
+### Contact Routing and Sensu Event Pipeline

 When a check is executed and an event is generated, Sensu sends a copy of of the event to each defined handler, allowing the workflow for each handler to be managed